rfrowe/rynet/README.md

 By Ryan Rowe

 ### Credentials
+The login system uses a PHP backend with time-based, unique hashed tokens stored as cookies.
+The default session time is 7 days and cookie expiration times are enforced.

 Credetials are to be stored in `/utils/credentials.json` They must be valid json in the following format:
 ```